-Kalasan temple located in the village Kalibening, Tirtamani, Sleman, Yogyakarta.
-In Kalasan temple inscription says that the temple is also called Kalibening temple, according to the name of the village where the temple located is.
-Not far from Kalasan temple there is a temple named Sari temple.
-In the two temples are similar in beauty and subtlety sculpture building.
-Another distinctive feature observed in the second temple was used to coat vajralepa ornaments and reliefs on the exterior walls.
+Kalasan temple lies in Kalibening village, Tirtamani, Sleman, Yogyakarta.
+In Kalasan inscription said, that the temple is also called Kalibening, caused by the temple lies in Kalibening village.
+There is another temple named Sari temple, which is not too far from Kalasan temple.
+Both temples are similarly beautiful and subtlety sculptures building.
+Another distinctive feature observed in the second temple was used to coat Vajralepa ornaments and reliefs on the exterior walls.

-Generally, a temple built by the king in his time for various purposes of worship, a residence for monks, royal centre where operations or religious teaching.
-The information about Kalasan loaded inscription written in 778 AD.
-The inscription is written in Sanskrit and use letters pranagari.
-In Kalasan temple inscription explained that, religious advisors have suggested that Sailendra dynasty Maharaja Tejapurnama Panangkarana sacred building to worship Goddess Tara and a monastery for Buddhist monks.
-According to King Balitung's inscription, Tejapurnama Panangkarana Rakai Panangkaran is none other than the son of King Sanjaya of the Hindu Kingdom of Mataram.
+Generally, the temple was built by the king in his time for various purposes of worship, a residence for monks, the royal center where operations or religious teaching.
+The information about Kalasan loaded inscription was written in 778 AD.
+The inscription is written in Sanskrit and uses letters of Pranagari.
+In Kalasan temple inscription explained, that religious advisor has suggested that the Syailendra dynasty Maharaja Tejapurnama Panangkarana sacred building to worship Goddess Tara and monastery for Buddhist monks.
+According to King Balitung's inscription, Tejapurnama Panangkarana Rakai Panangkaran is none other than King Sanjaya' son of Mataram Hindus Kingdom.

-Rakai Panangkaran later became king of the second Mataram Hindu.
-During the period 750 to 850 AD the northern region of Central Java ruled by kings of Sanjaya dynasty of Hindu god Shiva and worshiped.
-This is evident from the character of the temple that was built in the area.
-During the same period also, Wangsa dynasty Buddhist Mahayana already leaning Tantryana flow and power in the southern part of Central Java.
-The division of power influence the nature of the temple that was built in their respective areas at the time.
-Both dynasty was eventually incorporated by marriage Rakai Pikatan (838-851 AD) with Pramodawardhani, crown prince of Maharaja Samarattungga dynasty.
+Rakai Panangkaran later became the second Mataram Hindus king.
+During the period 750 to 850 AD the northern region of Central Java was ruled by kings of the Sanjaya dynasty of Hindu God Shiva and worshiped.
+This is evident from the character of the temple that was built in this area.
+During the same period also, the Wangsa dynasty Buddhist Mahayana already leaning Tantryana flow and power in the southern part of Central Java.
+The division of power influences the nature of the temple that was built in their respective areas at the time.
+Both dynasties were eventually incorporated by marriage Rakai Pikatan (838-851 AD) with Pramodawardhani, a crown of the prince Maharaja Samarattungga dynasty.